thisisnitwit/GifRocket/README.md

 ## How to use <a name="usage"></a>

 ### Gifs
 GifRocket reacts on a slash-command.
-For example entering `/gif test` shows a gif relating to the word `test`.<br />
+For example entering `!gif test` shows a gif relating to the word `test`.<br />
-Try to use `/gif random` as phrase and receive a random gif.
+Try to use `!gif random` as phrase and receive a random gif.
 <br /><br />

 ### Sticker